 The Vogalonga

-The Vogalonga is one of Venice’s main water festivals, a 32km non-competitive race for rowing boats; in the spirit of historical festivities.
+The Vogalonga is one of the main water festivals in Venice , a 32km non-competitive race for rowing boats; in the spirit of historical festivities.

-It is held on the Sunday morning normally in May, following the “Sensa Festival”; but because the date changes each year, the Vogalonga sometimes takes place in early June.
+It is normally held in May, on the Sunday morning following the “Sensa Festival”; but because the date changes each year, the Vogalonga 2025 will take place on June 8th.

 50 clubs in Venice and private boats from all over the world participate in this wonderful event.
 The course and length may slightly be subject to variation, but is usually around 30 km (18 miles) and crosses the Lagoon to the Burano Island and twists its way back through Cannaregio to the end point in the Grand Canal.

-I have retained in the post, descriptions from the 2021 and 23 Event; as it is useful to help understand the event’s program.
+I have retained in the post, some descriptions from the 2021 and 23 Event; as it is useful to help understand the event’s program. (some 2025 details not yet published).

 The event will take place on Sunday, June 8, 2025.
 The course spans approximately 30 kilometers, starting from St. Mark’s Basin, crossing the Lagoon to Burano Island, and winding back through Cannaregio to the Grand Canal.Participants: The event is non-competitive and open to various types of boats, including kayaks, Venetian-style rowing boats, and larger vessels.
 It typically involves around 2,000 boats and 8,000 rowers.
 Purpose: Originally started in 1975 as a protest against the damage caused by motorboat waves, the Vogalonga has grown into a celebration of rowing and the beauty of Venice.